Skip to main content

 Example Answer

 “Automation testing can present several challenges, such as selecting the right tools, writing maintainable test scripts, and ensuring compatibility across different environments.
 One significant challenge is the initial time investment required to set up automation frameworks, which can delay immediate testing results.
-Another issue is maintaining the automation scripts when the application undergoes frequent updates.
-In my previous role, I addressed these challenges by choosing flexible tools like Selenium and designing scripts with modular components, making them easier to update.
-This approach saved considerable time in the long run and ensured consistent testing outcomes.”
+Another issue is maintaining the automation scripts when the application undergoes frequent updates.”

 7. Walk me through the steps of a bug cycle.